devcontainers/spec/proposals/declarative-secrets.md

 - https://github.com/openai/openai-quickstart-python
 - https://github.com/openai/openai-quickstart-node

 Today these projects have to include specific instructions e.g. in their README telling users where to procure what they need to run and then how to set it up as a secret or add it as an environment variable.
-This currently acts as an impediment to adoption and promotion of codespaces for these projects.
+This currently acts as an impediment to adoption and promotion of dev containers for these projects.

 ## Goal

-Simplify using codespaces for these kinds of projects by including it as a first-class part of the codespace creation flow.
+Simplify using dev containers for these kinds of projects by supporting secrets as a first-class part of the dev container creation flow.

 ## Proposal

 Add an optional `secrets` to the `devContainer.base.schema.json`.
-This will be used to declare the secrets needed within the devcontainer.
+This will be used to declare the secrets needed within the dev container.

 Property | Type | Description
 --- | --- | ---
 `secrets` | `object` | The keys of this object are the names of the secrets that are in use.
+Keys should be [valid Linux environment variable names](https://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html).

 The `secrets` property contains a map of secret names and details about those secrets.
 These `secrets` are recommended to the user but are not _required_ for creation.
 All properties are optional.